Nagendra1997/mesibo-documentation/mesibo-module.md

 `cleanup` When module completes its work and is unloaded

 There are functions which are initialised by Mesibo which you can use.
-For a detailed explanation  refer [Core API functions]
+For a detailed explanation refer [Core API functions]()

 `send_message` To send message from one user to another

-`http` To send http POST request
+`http` To send http ie; REST type request

 `log` To print logs to mesibo server logs